BenLand100/benland/content/post/2020-12-14 Reconstructing neutrino interactions.md

 * A 33-length fully connected dense layer, that is reshaped into a (3,11) tensor For the last layer, the first dimension is the axis, and the second dimension encodes the offset in that axis.

-Because the input to this network is large, this network contains roughly 4 million trainable parameters / The network is trained on simulated events (as depicted above) where the initial position is known.
+Because the input to this network is large, this network contains roughly 4 million trainable parameters.
+The network is trained on simulated events (as depicted above) where the initial position is known.
 It can then be used to reconstruct events it has never seen.
-This is done by weighting the positions represented in the output neurons by the activation of the neurons.
+This reconstruction is done by weighting the positions represented in the output neurons by the activation of the neurons.
 This procedure results in a comparable position resolution to the maximum likelihood method above.

 ## Where to go from here